tillbiskup/evedata/docs/architecture.rst

 What may be in here:

-* mapping different versions of eveH5 files to the entities
+* Mapping different versions of eveH5 files to the entities
-* mapping timestamps to position counts
+* Mapping timestamps to position counts (=> move to measurement subpackage)
-* Converting MPSKIP scans into average detector channel with adaptive number of recorded points
+* Converting MPSKIP scans into average detector channel with adaptive number of recorded points (=> move to measurement subpackage?)
 * Separating datasets for channels redefined within one scan and currently (up to eveH5 v7) stored in *one* HDF5 dataset
-* Sorting non-monotonic positions in eveH5 datasets
+* Extract set values for axes (requires access to SCML)
 * Correct mapping of file numbers for external files

 version_mapping module
 ~~~~~~~~~~~~~~~~~~~~~~

+For details, see the documentation of the :mod:`version_mapping <evedata.evefile.controllers.version_mapping>` module.

 Being version agnostic with respect to eveH5 and SCML schema versions is a central aspect of the evedata package.
 This requires facilities mapping the actual eveH5 files to the data model provided by the entities technical layer of the evefile subpackage.
-The ``EveFile`` facade obtains the correct ``VersionMapper`` object via the ``VersionMapperFactory``, providing an ``HDF5File`` resource object to the factory.
-It is the duty of the factory to obtain the "version" attribute from the ``HDF5File`` object (possibly requiring to explicitly get the attributes of the root group of the ``HDF5File`` object).
+The :class:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` facade obtains the correct :class:`VersionMapper <evedata.evefile.controllers.version_mapping.VersionMapper>` object via the :class:`VersionMapperFactory  <evedata.evefile.controllers.version_mapping.VersionMapperFactory>`, providing an :class:`HDF5File  <evedata.evefile.boundaries.eveh5.HDF5File>` resource object to the factory.
+It is the duty of the factory to obtain the "version" attribute from the :class:`HDF5File  <evedata.evefile.boundaries.eveh5.HDF5File>` object (possibly requiring to explicitly get the attributes of the root group of the :class:`HDF5File  <evedata.evefile.boundaries.eveh5.HDF5File>` object).

 .. figure:: uml/evedata.evefile.controllers.version_mapping.*
     :align: center

-    Class hierarchy of the evefile.controllers.version_mapping module, providing the functionality to map different eveH5 file schemas to the data structure provided by the ``EveFile`` class.
-The factory will be used to get the correct mapper for a given eveH5 file.
+    Class hierarchy of the evefile.controllers.version_mapping module, providing the functionality to map different eveH5 file schemas to the data structure provided by the :class:`HDF5File  <evedata.evefile.boundaries.eveh5.HDF5File>` class.
+The :class:`VersionMapperFactory  <evedata.evefile.controllers.version_mapping.VersionMapperFactory>` is used to get the correct mapper for a given eveH5 file.
 For each eveH5 schema version, there exists an individual ``VersionMapperVx`` class dealing with the version-specific mapping.
 The idea behind the ``Mapping`` class is to provide simple mappings for attributes and alike that need not be hard-coded and can be stored externally, *e.g.* in YAML files.
 This would make it easier to account for (simple) changes.

 For each eveH5 schema version, there exists an individual ``VersionMapperVx`` class dealing with the version-specific mapping.
-That part of the mapping common to all versions of the eveH5 schema takes place in the ``VersionMapper`` parent class, *e.g.* removing the chain.
+That part of the mapping common to all versions of the eveH5 schema takes place in the :class:`VersionMapper  <evedata.evefile.controllers.version_mapping.VersionMapper>` parent class, *e.g.* removing the chain.
 The idea behind the ``Mapping`` class is to provide simple mappings for attributes and alike that can be stored externally, *e.g.* in YAML files.
 This would make it easier to account for (simple) changes.

 Mapping timestamps to position counts